By Gayle Vehar on | No Comments

 Once again, be mindful of the logo design you are using.
-The logo you use on your website or business cards may NOT be the best one to use for watermarking purposes.
-You may need to change the color to something more simple and less distracting like black and/or white.
+The logo on your website or business cards may NOT be the best one to use for watermarking purposes.
+You may need to change the color to something more simple and less distracting, like black or white.

-Once you have your logo watermark the way you like for your images, save it to a different file on your computer for future use.
+Once you have your logo watermark set the way you like (for use on your images), save it to a different file on your computer for future use.

-Adding a watermark using a custom Photoshop brush is probably the FASTEST and EASIEST way to quickly add watermarks to your photos.
+Adding a watermark using a custom Photoshop brush is probably the FASTEST and EASIEST way to add watermarks to your photos quickly.
 You can set this up with both a text or logo design.

 Follow these steps to turn your already saved watermark into a custom Photoshop brush for super easy, future use:

-Make sure your logo resolution is around 500 pixels – 1000 pixels.
-This will ensure that the quality won't be affected in case you need to scale it down once its added it to your image.
+Make sure your logo resolution is set to around 500 - 1000 pixels.
+This will ensure that the quality won't be affected if you need to scale it down once it's added to your image.

 You will also need to make sure that your logo is on a white background before creating a brush with it.
-So make any adjustments needed as far as resolution and grayscale before converting to a brush.
+So make any adjustments you need to (as far as resolution and grayscale) before converting it to a brush.

-To use your custom watermark brush, use your mouse to select the brush tool from the left toolbar and click on the watermark brush from the list; or just select “B” from your keyboard (Photoshop shortcut) then right click to access your brush list and find it.
+To use your custom watermark brush, select the brush tool from the left toolbar and click on the watermark brush from the list; or just select “B” from your keyboard (Photoshop shortcut), then right-click to access your brush list and find it.

 Choose a color and adjust the size of your brush by using the [ ] bracket tools to increase or decrease the size.
-Now click anywhere on your image to place the watermark where you want it to be.
+Now click anywhere on the image to place your watermark where you want it to be.

-It will not be necessary to repeat these steps each time you want to use your watermark brush.
-It will automatically be saved in Photoshop once you complete the steps to define and name it.
-Then adding a watermark to your images will be as easy as grabbing the brush and placing it wherever you like!
+From now on, it won't be necessary to repeat these steps each time you want to use your watermark brush.
+It will automatically be saved in Photoshop once you complete the steps to name and define it.
+Then, adding a watermark to your image will be as easy as selecting your brush and placing it wherever you like!

-Watermarking images is an important part of photography and if you follow these steps, adding watermarks to your photos can become a very quick and easy process, especially if you turn your watermark into an action or brush to save even MORE time!
+Watermarking images is an important part of photography.
+If you follow these steps, adding watermarks to your photos can become a very quick and easy process, ESPECIALLY if you turn your watermark into a Photoshop Action or Brush to save even MORE time!